-FBI tape Q1053, part 1, cit. in David Chidester, Salvation and Suicide: Jim Jones, The Peoples Temple, and Jonestown, revised edition (Bloomington and Indianapolis: Indiana University Press, 2003), 54.
+FBI tape Q1053, part 1, cit. in David Chidester, Salvation and Suicide: Jim Jones, the Peoples Temple and Jonestown, revised edition (Bloomington and Indianapolis: University of Indiana Press, 2003), 54.

 The potion was actually potassium cyanide mixed with grape Flavor-Aid, the latter ingredient giving the concoction its wine-like appearance (Tim Reiterman with John Jacobs, Raven: The Untold Story of the Rev. Jim Jones and His People [New York: Tarcher/Penguin, 2008 (1982)], 559).
 Deborah Blakey, who endured Jonestown “white nights” between December 1977 and May 1978, recalled: “Everyone, including the children, were told to line up.
 As we passed through the line, we were given a small glass of red liquid to drink” (“Affidavit of Deborah Blakey,” reprinted in United States Congress, House of Representatives, Committee on Foreign Affairs, Staff Investigative Group, The Assassination of Representative Leo J. Ryan and the Jonestown, Guyana Tragedy [Washington, D.C., 1979], 316, emphasis added; cit. in Chidester, 132); also available here.